On teaching mathematics to gifted students: some enrichment ideas and educational activities: Beauty in mathematics.

 The advantages of introducing such beautiful objects to young children are manifold.
-First, children are naturally curious and once they find fractals beautiful they want to discover more about fractals.
-In this way they get interested in mathematics.
-Second, the colorful fractal patterns present the opportunity for teachers to engage students by letting them create beautiful fractal arts by coloring and possibly cutting shapes out of a paper.
+First, children are naturally curious and once they find fractals beautiful they want to discover more about fractals and get interested in mathematics.
+Second, the colorful fractal patterns present the opportunity for teachers to engage students by letting them create beautiful fractal arts by coloring and possibly cutting shapes out of paper.
 Third, for advanced students fractals could be used to teach various mathematical concepts.
 Fractals can be used to familiarize students with the basics of complex numbers and the concept of recursion.
-After gaining some knowledge of computer programming, students can write compute programs to generate fractal patterns.
+After gaining some knowledge of computer programming, students can write computer programs to generate fractal patterns.
 In Sect.~$ \ref{Sect:Fractals} $ and Sect.~$\ref{Sect:programming_physics}$, we will further describe using fractals in the context of computer programming.